I’ve been hiding for a long time.

 It’s not just how I can show up for you, my friends, and help others, who want to feel more in control of life, or at least gain some peace of mind knowing where their next post will come from.
 It’s also how I can show up for myself.

 I had to ask myself, what is leading your life?

 The answer was sad.
-A transcript so toxic played on constant loop, speaking up rudely even on the best of my days, even when I felt i’d turn that corner.
+A transcript so toxic played on a constant loop, speaking up rudely even on the best of my days, even when I felt I’d turn that corner.
 Imagine for yourself those self-doubting, self-deprecating words you heap upon yourself.

 Imagine hearing someone read them out loud, not to you, but to someone you love.
 A mate, a child, a parent.
 Wouldn’t you want to punch a f*cker in the mouth if you heard that out loud?
 Wouldn’t you stand up for a stranger if you heard it said to them?

 How can you share it?

 Monday posts need to be more than a loop of being kind to others … be kind to yourself … bloom where you’re planted … stay in the moment …

 These things bring about an inner peace you can’t find otherwise.
 But it’s like a home-cooked meal set out at the table – with no one to share it with.
 How can you help more?
 What do you want in this life?
 A meaningful life is kind, but you know what it’s not?